 Scheme of Arrangement

 A scheme of arrangement process may be used for insolvent and solvent companies for restructuring purposes.
 Section 366 of the Act allows the companies to propose a work out arrangement with its creditors in a court-ordered meeting.
-A scheme may also be initiated by a creditor, client member of the companies, liquidator or judicial manager.
+A scheme may also be initiated by a creditor, Member of the companies, liquidator or judicial manager.
 Under such scheme, the board of directors of the companies will still continue to manage the companies provided that the companies are not under judicial management or insolvency administration.

-The applicant is required to seek an order of the court to convene meeting of the client members and various classes of creditors of the companies.
+The applicant is required to seek an order of the court to convene meeting of the Members and various classes of creditors of the companies.
 When applying to the court to convene such meeting, companies often resorts to applying for an order restraining further proceedings in any action or proceeding for a period of three (3) months provided there is no winding-up order or resolution to wind up the company.
 Such period may be extended for up to nine (9) months.
 However, the companies must meet stringent criteria stipulated under Section 368 of the Act, failing which, the restraining order will not be granted by the court.

 Under the previous Companies Act 1965, a company in financial distress can only restructure by a scheme of arrangement under Section 176 of the Companies Act 1965.
 During the 1997 financial crisis in Malaysia, many financially distressed companies had utilised the scheme of arrangement under Section 176 of the Companies Act 1965 as a corporate rescue measure and the restraining order provisions to secure extended judicial protection from creditors’ actions.
-The provisions under Section 176 of the Companies Act 1965 also provides for adjustment of the rights of client members and creditors or reorganisation of the share capital of companies.
+The provisions under Section 176 of the Companies Act 1965 also provides for adjustment of the rights of Members and creditors or reorganisation of the share capital of companies.
 As per Section 366 of the Act, a debt restructuring scheme under Section 176 of the Companies Act 1965 generally involves a compromise proposed between a company and its creditors or any class of them.

 Judicial management is also another restructuring mode that involves court process.
 There will be a judicial manager who takes control of the management of the companies and prepares the restructuring proposal for consideration by creditors.
 Pursuant to Section 403 of the Act, companies that hold licenses under the Financial Services Act 2013 (“FSA”) and companies which are subject to the Capital Markets and Services Act 2007 (“CMSA”) are ineligible for judicial management.